Please note: If you have absolutely no time at all, at least read this one page. Please make sure, the following points are met.

 Resources of the cluster system are largely a DFG major instrumentation.
 Therefore rules1) for DFG major instrumentation apply when using the cluster system.
 Project leaders of your EDV-Project bear responsibility to comply with the DFG rules.

 Once the project has been approved, the project manager can log in to the BIAS website and create accounts (usernames).
-Usernames should reflect the real name of the user, if possible.
+Usernames should reflect the real name of the user, and the email addresses used should point to the real users and also need to be allocated within the .uni-hannover.de domain.

 Note that user accounting on BIAS is not part of the service Scientific Computing and thus not part of the cluster system.